 You're excellent at science and maths, and enjoy laboratory experiments.
 You're good at logical problem solving, work well with computers and can concentrate for long periods.

-You'll usually need a minimum of five A-C grade GCSEs (or the equivalent), including maths, english and two science subjects.
-Then, you'll be all set to apply for at least two A levels (or the equivalent) at college.
+You'll usually need a minimum of five 9-4 (A*-C) grade GCSEs (or the equivalent), including maths, english and two science subjects.
+Then, you'll be all set to apply for at least two A levels (or the equivalent) at college or 6th form.

 You'll need to apply for a BSc (Hons) Healthcare Science degree course at university specialising in radiation physics or radiotherapy physics.
 Usually, you'll need at least two (and ideally 3) A levels including at least one science(or equivalent level 3 qualifications), but institutions differ so it's vital that you check entry requirements.
 If you wanted to enter this area of work at a higher level, then after achieving a good degree, you'd need to get a place on the NHS Scientist Training Programme, when you'd train to become a clinical scientist and specialise in an area of medical physics.